By John Miller, Director of Business DevelopmentPublished April 16, 2026Updated June 5, 2026 • Read Time 5 min

 John Miller is the Director of Business Development at Fifth Gear Automotive.

-Fifth Gear Automotive provides automotive service and repair.
+Fifth Gear Automotive Repair provides automotive service and repair.
 We service all makes and models – both domestic and import.
-We specialize in European auto repair for BMW, VW, Mercedes, Porsche, Audi, Volvo, Saab, Jaguar, Land Rover and most other popular European marques.
+We specialize in European auto repair for BMW, VW, Mercedes, Porsche, Audi, Volvo, Jaguar, Land Rover and most other popular European marques.